 Well, you can imagine his (and my) joy when we were assigned to repair a cable in a deep footpath ‘pit’ outside the front door of the Wollongong Hotel, established on the corner of Kembla and Crown Streets in 1901 and sadly demolished in 1983.

-Well you can imagine his (and my) joy when we were assigned to repair a cable in a deep footpath ‘pit’ outside the front door of the Wollongong Hotel, which once sat on the corner of Kembla and Crown Streets.
 Between passing him the required tools to repair the cables, I was also obliged to hand him a straight scotch from the bar of the Wollongong Hotel.
 The pit was just deep enough to keep the linesman out of public view.
-I think, I counted five or six glasses, before the job was complete, and we moved onto the Harp Hotel for ‘lunch’.
+I think, I counted five or six glasses, before the job was complete, and we moved onto the nearby Harp Hotel for ‘lunch’.

-Leaving the pub, George walked out of the doorway to jump into a cab that was waiting to take him home.
+Leaving the pub, George had walked out of the doorway to jump into a waiting cab to take him home.

 PAYPAL BAR TIP

 If you would like to support my work, you can leave a small ‘bar tip’ here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.